How to Set Up a DBA in Texas

 There are two DBA requirements for business entities in Texas.

-A second requirement for a DBA in Texas is about assumed business name certificates.
-Business entities filing an assumed name certificate with the Secretary of State are no longer required to file an assumed name certificate with the county clerk.
+A second requirement for a DBA in Texas involves assumed business name certificates.
+Business entities filing an assumed name certificate with the Secretary of State aren't required to file an assumed name certificate with the county clerk.
+Filing at the state level satisfies county-level filings.

 DBA Filing Fees in Texas